fandemonium/blog/_posts/2015-06-10-SWC-NIH-NCI.md

 This is really fresh!
 I just finished my two day [software carpentry workshop](http://guyer.github.io/2015-06-09-nih/) held at
 National Cancer Institute (NCI), Rockville, MD.
-The course went for 2 days, from June 9th to June 10th and taught by [Jonathan Guyer](http://www.nist.gov/mml/msed/mechanical_performance/jonathanguyer.cfm), [Adina Howe](http://adina.github.io), and I. I was in charge of the unix shell and version control (git) sessions.
+The course went for 2 days, from June 9th to June 10th and taught by [Jonathan Guyer](http://www.nist.gov/mml/msed/mechanical_performance/jonathanguyer.cfm), [Adina Howe](http://adina.github.io), and I. I was in charge of the unix shell and version control (git) sessions (Also many thanks to Dilip Banerjee, Lynn Young for the help!).
 Personally, I think the course went really well but there are definitely things I could adjust and improve in the future.
 Below is the run downs.